Benefits of neutering

 - Two post-operative check-ups are also included as standard (one for cat castrations).

 - If there is a clinical indication based on history or physical examination for pre-anaesthetic blood screening, then this should be performed on the advice of the vet.
 For pets over the age of 8 years then this is strongly recommended prior to any procedure being performed under sedation or general anaesthesia.
-This is offered at a reduced rate (and a further 10% off is applied if your pet is a member of our Pet Health Club).

 - Due to the risks of infection, we do not recommend that dentistry is performed at the same time as neutering your pet, although in some circumstances a risk-benefit analysis may dictate otherwise.